RachWalm/spelling-game/README.md

 #### Give letter

 Also to make the game less irritating when stuck - a *give letter* function was devised.
-Initially the plan was to decrease the score when buying a letter but this was found to be demotivating by the children testers, therefore users just don't get a score increment for getting the letter.
+Initially the plan was to decrease the score when buying a letter but this was found to be demotivating by the child testers, therefore users just don't get a score increment for getting the letter.
 This function uses the length of the letters in the **guess** array to say which index is required to take the letter from the word, then inputs it in the screen box and **guess array**.
-The colour for these letters was decided as black as a neutral colour but still showed visibly that they hadn't got it right.
+The colour for these letters was decided as black as a neutral colour but still showed visibly that they hadn't achieved the correct letter independently.

 ![give](documents/give-letter.png)

-In this example the first letter function request had been ticked so that is black as receives not score and the blue letters are correct, then the last 'a' is black as it has been requested not provided by the user.
+In this example the first letter function request had been ticked so that is black as it receives no score and the blue letters are correct, then the last 'a' is black as it has been requested not provided by the user.

 #### event listeners for interactivity